 - Another manifestation is damage to the nerves which has symptoms of painful toes, which can also be felt to tingle or have gone numb.

-- Skin can be also issue like very dry and wrinkly with red sore spots.
+- Skin can be also issues like very dry and wrinkly with red sore spots.
 This can be painful.